DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/Technical/Web-API-Endpoint.md

 The connection setup for Web API endpoint need to be specified here:

-- **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities connections**
-  See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.html) for more details.
-- **Accounts receivable > Setup > Finance utilities connections**
+- **Financial utilities connections**
-  See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.html) for more details.
+  See [guide](../CASH-AND-BANK-MANAGEMENT/Setup/Finance-utilities-connections) for more details.
-- **Organisation administration > Electronic reporting > Electronic reporting export connections**
+- **Electronic reporting export connections**
-  See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.html) for more details.
+  See [guide](../ELECTRONIC-REPORTING-EXPORT/Setup/Electronic-reporting-export-connections) for more details.

 # Web API Types